 The Providers contend that patients who are enrolled in an M+C plan under Medicare part C are not "entitled to benefits under part A," for purposes of the DSH payment calculation.
-Therefore the exclusion of the M+C days from the numerator of the Providers' Medicaid fractions is incorrect and must be reversed.
+Therefore the exclusion of the M+C days at issue from the numerator of the Providers' Medicaid fractions is incorrect and must be reversed for seven different reasons.

 First, the Providers contend that the Intermediary's exclusion of the M+C days at issue is contrary to the plain meaning of the DSH statute.
-The Providers state that CMS and the Intermediary erroneously used the terms "eligible" and "entitled" interchangeably by construing the DSH statute to mean that M+C beneficiaries remain entitled to Medicare part A simply by meeting the eligibility criteria for enrolling in Medicare part A. However, the Providers take the position that for the periods under appeal, a beneficiary could elect to receive Medicare benefits either through the original fee-for-service program under Medicare parts A and B, or through enrollment in an M+C plan under part C. 42 U.S.C. § 1395w-21(a)(1); 42 C.F.R. § 422.50.
-Once the individual elected to enroll under part C, he or she is no longer entitled to have payment made on his or her behalf under Medicare part A; instead payment is made under part C. 42 U.S.C. § 1395w-21(i)(1).
+The district courts in Northeast Hospital and Metropolitan Hospital recently held that, as used in the Medicare DSH statute, the term "entitled to benefits under part A" means the right to have payment made under part A for the inpatient hospital days in question.
+See Northeast Hosp.
+Corp. v.
+Sebelius, 699 F.Supp.2d 81, 93 (D.D.C.
+2010); Metropolitan Hosp., Inc. v.
+U.S. Dept. of Health and Human Services, 702 F.Supp.2d 808, 823 (W.D.
+Mich.
+2010).
+For the period at issue here, a beneficiary could elect to receive Medicare benefits either through the original fee-for-service program under Medicare parts A and B, or through enrollment in an M+C plan under part C. 42 U.S.C. § 1395w-21(a)(I); 42 C.F.R. § 422.50.
+However, once the individual elected to enroll under part C, he or she is not entitled to have payment made on his or her behalf under Medicare part A; instead payment is made under part C. ld.; see also 68 Fed.
+Reg.
+27154, 27208 (May 19, 2003).